xr20241/final-project-les-vr-golfeurs/README.md

-# The last version from the project is on this git depository
+# The lastest version from the project is on this git depository
 https://github.com/codalbin/xreality_OhMyGolf2.git

 # OBSELETE : The project is on this git depository